Seminole piecing tutorial- Part II

 This technique is too fun not to explore it more, so I present you Part II of the Seminole Piecing tutorial.
 You find Part I here.

-This is the designs I made in Part I …
+This is the design I made in Part I …

 Rainbow seminole patchwork tutorial